 - Patrons can request physical materials through Interlibrary Loan and MOBIUS.

 - We will supply PDFs from the University Libraries’ electronic and print collections.
-We will also obtain PDFs of articles and book chapters from other libraries, although these may be slow to arrive or have a higher cancellation rate.
+We will also obtain PDFs of articles and book chapters from other libraries.

 - ILL is only available to current WashU students, faculty, and staff.